event-engine/docs/docs/tutorial/bonus_III.md

 ```

-## Decorate Event
+## Decorate Command / Event

-`decorateEvent` is a special method called for each event yielded by an aggregate function.
+`decorateCommand` and `decorateEvent` are special methods called for each dispatched command and all yielded events.
-The expected return type is `Prooph\EventEngine\Messaging\MessageBag`.
+The expected return type is `EventEngine\Messaging\MessageBag`.
 You can think of it as an envelop
 for custom messages.
-The MessageBag can be used to add metadata information to events.
+The MessageBag can be used to add metadata information.
 Event Engine
 adds information like aggregate id, aggregate type, aggregate version, causation id (command id) and causation name (command name)
 by default.
 If you want to add additional metadata, just pass it to the MessageBag constructor (optional argument).